Marcel0024/RedditBots/README.md

 You can view the live stream of the logs here: https://reddit.croes.io

-Reddit.Console runs in Docker and is build and deployed by Azure Pipelines.
+Reddit.Console runs in Docker and is build and deployed to a Raspberry Pi 3 by Azure Pipelines.